Progressing from NTIC to NTU

 You don’t need to apply for the scholarship, it will automatically be awarded.
 We’ll email you at the beginning of your second term at NTU and pay the scholarship directly to your bank account in two instalments; the first in February and the second in May.

-You’ll receive scholarship certificate that will be presented to you at the NTU Scholarship Awards Evening in Spring 2020.
+You’ll receive scholarship certificate that will be presented to you at the NTU Scholarship Awards Evening.